Non-Binary Nipple and Areola Options

 - Projection: For Double Incision top surgery, the degree of projection of the nipples is dramatically reduced.
 This is a necessary step as part of the nipple grafting procedure.
-However, in other procedures such as Keyhole or Periareolar top surgery, the nipple is not typically reduced though the areolas are typically reduced (in the periareolar procedure)
+However, in other procedures such as Keyhole or Periareolar top surgery, the nipple is not typically reduced though the areolas are typically reduced (in the periareolar procedure).

-- Size: Most who wish to have a more AMAB appearing chest usually opt for considerably smaller areola (22 mm in diameter) and a considerably less projected nipple
+- Size: Most who wish to have a more AMAB appearing chest usually opt for considerably smaller areola (22 mm in diameter) and a considerably less projected nipple.

 - Location: A typical location of a AMAB areola would be approximately 3 cm inside and also superior to the pectoralis major muscle border.
 Though there are a number of calculations that try to define the optimal location, ultimately it is the surgeon’s sense of aesthetics which primarily determines the best location for the nipple at the time of the procedure.
-Certainly, a degree of obsession on the part of the surgeon about placement and symmetry is important to getting a good symmetrical result.
+Certainly, a degree of particularity on the part of the surgeon about placement and symmetry is important to getting a good symmetrical result.

 Features of Non-Binary Appearing Nipples and Areolas

 Most often, if a non-binary individual wants to have a less binary appearing areola, they may choose a size that is slightly larger in diameter (usually 25 to 26 mm).
-This slightly larger areola options is about the size of an American quarter or a European One Euro coin.
+This slightly larger areola option is about the size of an American quarter or a European One Euro coin.

 - Projection: Non-binary individuals may also wish to maintain more projection of the nipples.
-Nipple projection can be controlled to some degree with the free nipple grafting procedure, but the grafting procedure does require that at least a considerable amount of deprojection be performed as part of the preparation of the nipple graft
+Nipple projection can be controlled to some degree with the free nipple grafting procedure, but the grafting procedure does require that at least a considerable amount of deprojection be performed as part of the preparation of the nipple graft.

-- Size: For those wanting to have larger diameter areolas it’s important to note that beyond about 30 mm in diameter the areola can begin to become more feminine in appearance
+- Size: For those wanting to have larger diameter areolas, it’s important to note that beyond about 30 mm in diameter the areola can begin to become more feminine in appearance.

 - Location: Non-binary folks may wish to have a location of the nipple areola more complex, so that is either slightly more narrow than usual or higher than usual that of someone wanting to obtain a male appearing result.
 Dr. Mosser does find that when patients choose a wider areola, a slightly higher placement seems to be overall aesthetically most pleasing